Creating Spanish Style Homes website and blog header decor

-Jeff Doubét Pro Design Tips for Spanish Fireplace Construction
+Jeff Doubet Pro Design Tips for Spanish Fireplace Construction

 Tip # 1: The fireplace design needs to be in proportion with the room, itself.
 Note how this living room has a very tall ceiling with wood beams.
 The room easily accommodate the custom designed fireplace hearth, mantel and hood this Artisan is now plastering.

 Tip # 2: In Spanish fireplace construction, it is important to plan how your fireplace mantel will be used.
 This will also influence your design.
 For example, this fireplace has a large mantel with shelf on top, which will provide a place to display favorite collectibles.
+This was a specific design feature my client requested.
+I designed an 8 inch shelf space in front of the decorative plaster hood.

 Tip # 3: A raised hearth is another design option available for special Spanish-style fireplace designs.
 In this photo, I show how a hearth was incorporated into the design of this custom Spanish Revival style fireplace with hood.
+A raised hearth can be enjoyed as a fireside bench.
+An elevated firebox in a bedroom will also improve the view of the fire, as viewed from your bed.

 Here is another photo showing the design proportions of the raised hearth as it specifically relates to other design elements.
 The support corbels, mantel, shelf and decorative hood.